John Gemmell: Troon

 Gemmell signed for Troon on 21 January 2019, alongside his former Cambuslang Rangers team-mate David Green.
 Gemmell played as a central defender for the remainder of the season to help the Portland Parkers through an injury crisis before returning to lead the line as the club's main striker for season 2019/20.

 Cambuslang Rangers

 Gemmell returned to Cambuslang Rangers in 2021 and was named club captain shortly after.
 With injuries in defense, Gemmell had to fill in as a central defender for some games and also net 17 times as he surpassed the 100-goal mark at that level of football.

 Dumbarton (second spell)

 Gemmell returned to senior football in August 2022 at the age of 37, joining Scottish League Two side Dumbarton for a second spell with the club, having impressed as a trialist.
 His season ended in October, however, after a serious injury, with Gemmell retiring due to it in May 2023.

+Life after Football

+John became Commercial director of ex-Club Albion Rovers after retiring from playing football he started the role in June 2026.